Module manager: Dr Emma Cochrane

 This module is not approved as a discovery module

 This module is designed for students who have not had the opportunity of an Advanced Level (A level) education in Physics.
 This module covers experimental techniques to an A level equivalent standard including experimental method, data analysis and the reporting of results.
-It forms part of a package of four modules (PHYS0040, PHYS0016, PHYS0025 and PHYS0036) which will prepare students for entry to the level 1 of an appropriate degree programme.
-The only prerequisite is GCSE level mathematics, or equivalent.
+It forms part of a package of four modules (PHAS0001, PHAS0010, PHAS0020 and PHAS0030) which will prepare students for entry to the level 1 of an appropriate degree programme.

 On completion of this module students should be able to demonstrate competence in carrying out and recording practical work, as well as analysis of results and an evaluation of the experiment.
-Students will also be able to demonstrate the ability to communicate experimental results and scientific concepts through experimental reports and a scientific article.
+Students will also be able to demonstrate communicating experimental results and scientific concepts through experimental reports and a scientific article.

 On successful completion of the module students will be able to: